Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Introduction

-In this text we will focus solely on the B-side of mirror symmetry and consider another enumerative result: the computation of the numbers of disks with boundary on the real quintic Lagrangian inside the quintic threefold.
-These numbers were first predicted in \cite{walcher-opening} and then fully computed in \cite{pand-wal-sol}.
-This computation relies on the open Gromov-Witten invariants which are also computed in these articles.
-Instead of just considering the mirror family, we need to fix, in each one of the elements of the family, a pair of homologous rational curves $C_{\pm}$ called Deligne conics.
-See Section \ref{prelim} for details.
-We refer to \cite{mor-wal} for the reasons to consider these two curves.
-In this context, we have a new natural period to compute, which is the integral of a holomorphic three form over the homology connecting the two curves above.
-This period satisfy a non homogenous version of the Picard-Fuchs equation, which can be found on Section \ref{gauss-manin}.
-In order to execute the ideas from the GMCD program, we consider a relative version of the algebraic de Rham cohomology $\HdR^3(W,C_+\cup C_-)$ and a relative version of the Gauss-Manin connection.
-We define a moduli space $\sf T_{op}$ of triples $(W,C_{\pm}, [\alpha_0,\dots,\alpha_4])$, where $W$ is an element of the mirror family, $C_{\pm}$ is the pair of curves described above on each element of the family and $[\alpha_0,\dots,\alpha_4]$ is a basis of the third relative algebraic de Rham cohomology which respect the {\bf mixed} Hodge structure (for details on mixed Hodge structures, we refer to \cite{peters-steenbrink} and Section \ref{MHS and GM} of this text).
-In this case, the Hodge filtration consists of $F^0\supset F^1\supset \dots \supset F^4 =0$ with $\dim F^0 = 5$, $\dim F^1=4$, $\dim F^2 = 2$, $\dim F^3 = 1$ and the weight filtration consists of $0 = W_0\subset W_1\subset \dots W_3$, with $\dim W_0 = \dim W_1 = 0$, $\dim W_2 = 1$ and $\dim W_3 = 5$.
-These dimensions are computed in Section \ref{MHS and GM}.
-The idea of considering mixed Hodge structures and relative cohomology in the GMCD framework was examined in the case of elliptic curves with two fixed points in the paper \cite{MVC}, in which the authors recovered the theory of Jacobi forms of index zero, and in the paper \cite{alimkurylenkovogrin}, where the authors considered affine Calabi-Yau varieties.
+In order to execute the ideas from the GMCD program, we consider a relative version of the algebraic de Rham cohomology $\HdR^3(X,C_+\cup C_-)$ and a relative version of the Gauss-Manin connection.
+We define a moduli space $\sf T_{op}$ of triples $(X,C_{\pm}, [\alpha_0,\dots,\alpha_4])$, where $X$ is an element of the mirror family, $C_{\pm}$ is the pair of curves described above on each element of the family and $[\alpha_0,\dots,\alpha_4]$ is a basis of the third relative algebraic de Rham cohomology which respects the {\bf mixed} Hodge structure.
+For details on mixed Hodge structures, we refer to~\cite{peters-steenbrink} and Section~\ref{MHS and GM} of this text.
+In the case of the elliptic curve, the Hodge filtration consists of $F^0\supset F^1\supset \dots \supset F^4 =0$ with $\dim F^0 = 5$, $\dim F^1=4$, $\dim F^2 = 2$, $\dim F^3 = 1$ and the weight filtration consists of $0 = W_0\subset W_1\subset \dots W_3$, with $\dim W_0 = \dim W_1 = 0$, $\dim W_2 = 1$ and $\dim W_3 = 5$.
+These dimensions are computed in Section~\ref{MHS and GM}.
+The idea of considering mixed Hodge structures and relative cohomology in the GMCD framework was examined in the case of elliptic curves with two fixed points in the paper~\cite{MVC}, in which the authors recovered the theory of Jacobi forms of index zero, and in the paper~\cite{alimkurylenkovogrin}, where the authors considered affine Calabi-Yau varieties.